SystemsApproach/private5g/intro.rst

-  At the same time network operators began to investigate a CORD-based approach, they also encouraged their vendors to shift from selling hardware appliances to *Virtualized Network Functions (VNFs)*.
-This is widely known as the *Network Function Virtualization (NFV)* Initiative.
-Unfortunately, the commercially available VNFs tended to be packaged as a VM that required a one-off configuration, leaving operators with a set of management silos, and far short of the operational uniformity of cloud native systems.
+  At the same time network operators began to investigate a CORD-based approach, they also encouraged their vendors to shift from selling hardware appliances to *Virtualized Network Functions (VNFs)*, as part of an initiative that is widely known as the *Network Function Virtualization (NFV)*.
+Unfortunately, the commercially available VNFs tended to be packaged as VMs that required a one-off configurations, leaving operators with a set of management silos, and far short of the operational uniformity of cloud native systems.

 An important takeaway from this discussion is that to understand how 5G is being implemented, it is helpful to have a working understanding of